Ice, then heat

 Get some over-the-counter help

 If you're feeling stiff in the morning, try taking an Advil or Motrin.
 These drugs have anti-inflammatory properties that provide quick relief.
 Tylenol does not have the same anti-inflammatory benefits, but it can help with pain management.
+(Find out how to tell if your back pain is one of these sciatica symptoms.)

 Evaluate your bed